100 Mile Wilderness Adventures and Outfitters–Trailside on the Historic Appalachian Trail

 Hypothermia has killed more people in Maine during the summer months, than during the harshest of Maine’s winters.
 It rains in Maine.
 It rains a lot.
 It’s cold in Maine-a raw, bone chilling cold.
 Snow happens even in July and August, especially in the higher elevations.
 Top it all off with gale force winds and you have a recipe for hypothermia-that life threatening condition caused when the body temperature drops and you begin to lose the ability to perform even the simplest task such as zipping up your jacket.
 Staying warm and dry are key to not only comfort, but survival.
 Cotton clothing has no place in the woods of Maine.
 Cotton and cold, wet weather do not mix.
 Wool and/or synthetic clothing are the only choices that should be a part of your pack.
 Always make sure you have something dry to change into at days end and keep these clothes dry.
 Dry clothes will increase your comfort level in the lower temperatures and help you avoid the risk of hypothermia.
 Rain gear is a necessity in Maine and will help protect you from the wind and retains body heat.
 Never compromise on your clothing checklist.
 Buy the best and make sure it will protect you and keep you warm and dry in the worst of conditions.
 A warm hat and mittens should always be a part of your equipment checklist.
 Stay warm.
 Stay dry.
 Stay alive!

 The woods and mountains of Maine feature abundant wildlife and with rare exception, there is nothing to fear while spending time in the forest.
 The fear of man is real to Maine’s animal population.
 You will be lucky to see wildlife of any kind with the exception of feeding moose in some of the smaller ponds along the footpath.
 This isn’t to say you won’t see bear or deer or some of the other wildlife living in the woods, but there is little to fear in the way of animal attack or dangerous encounter.
-The rare exception is during the Fall rut (mating season) of the moose.
-Their libido rises and they lose all caution in their search for females and the opportunity to breed.
-Bull moose have been known to attack and are extremely territorial.
+The exception would be bull moose during mating season; in October.
+Bull moose are extremely territorial.
 You should give a wide berth to any bull moose within the area.
 Never look a bull moose directly in the eye.
 You cannot outrun them.
 You cannot climb a tree fast enough, nor high enough to avoid their attack.
 Best choice is avoidance entirely.

 Mice inhabit the shelters and are particularly annoying at night.
 Always in search for food, your pack is a prime target.
 Always hang your food bag from the nails on the rafters using the dangling tin cans you’ll find in every shelter.
 These ingenious, yet simple devices keep the mice from climbing down the string and into your food bag.
 Always unzip every zipper on your pack.
 I have seen more packs ruined because someone forgot a food item in the pack only to awaken to a freshly chewed hole.
 Shelter mice will do everything they can to make your trip miserable in one form or another.

 Dogs are, perhaps, the most dangerous and unpredictable animal on the Trail.
 Unfortunately, it’s the owners that give dogs a bad reputation.
 While issues with dogs (and their owners) are rare, always err on the side of caution and approach dogs cautiously while hiking.
 Best to step aside and let the owner and their dog pass by safely then to take a chance on getting bit.
 If you plan to hike the Trail with your dog, you should be aware that not all Trail service providers will accept your dog onto their properties and you may have to find alternative places to stay.
-Well behaved dogs are welcome at 100 Mile Wilderness Adventures and Outfitters.
-We will, also, assist our guests in securing a safe and secure kennel service that will provide you with peace of mind while you make your summit bid in Baxter State Park (no pets permitted).
+Unfortunately, over the past few years, I have had problems with dogs and their owners.
+My own dog, Woody, was attacked by a black lab, I have had guests allow their dogs onto my clean beds and barking dogs have disrupted the serenity of my grounds and disturbed other guests.
+DOGS ARE NO LONGER PERMITTED AT 100 MILE WILDERNESS ADVENTURES AND OUTFITTERS.
+DON’T ASK.

 All paths lead to nowhere, so it is important to choose a path that has heart.